SilentHealer584/SilentHealer584/README.md

 - 👋 Hi, I’m @SilentHealer584
 - 👀 I’m interested in Web Developing
-- 🌱 I’m currently learning it
+- 🌱 I’m currently learning Html, Css & Js
 - 💞️ I’m looking to collaborate on a website i'm going to make
 - 📫 How to reach me on whatsapp: +33 767 25 39 91